 Telephone Books, paperback books and magazines

-These items are now recyclable and can be placed in your recyle bin.
-Hardcover books must be placed in the TRASH.
+These items are now recyclable and can be placed in your recycle bin.
+Hardcover books must be placed in the trash.

 Mercury Thermometers and Thermostats

-OCCRA accepts these.
+OCRRA accepts these.
 It is considered Household Hazardous Waste.
-Please contact OCCRA for more information.
-You can fill out a card and receive in exchange from OCCRA one digital thermometer and one five dollar Home Depot gift certificate (only one per household).
+Please contact OCRRA for more information.
+You can fill out a card and receive in exchange from OCRRA one digital thermometer and one five dollar Home Depot gift certificate (only one per household).
 Syracuse Haulers does not accept any items containing mercury.

 Propane tanks, fire extinguishers, empty helium tanks

 Syracuse Haulers will pick this up FOR A FEE.
-Two other options are Camillus Landfill or OCCRA.
+Two other options are Camillus Landfill or OCRRA.
 Please contact any of these businesses for prices and details.

 Plastic grocery bags?
 Plastic grocery bags are no longer acceptable as recyclables.
-If you want to get rid of them they can be returned to the grocery store.
+If you want to dispose of them they can be returned to the grocery store.